Your Gallery session

 - Mobile phones must be switched to silent

-If you arrive early or if you want to stay on after your talk, we recommend you divide the class into small groups.
-Please be advised not to assume you will be able to see a particular painting because they are sometimes moved off display at short notice, and remember that National Gallery Educators take precedence so avoid rooms where other school and adult groups are being taught.
+If you arrive early or if you want to stay on after your talk, you are more than welcome to do so.
+We recommend you divide the class into small groups.
+Please be advised not to assume you will be able to see a particular painting, as they are sometimes moved off display at short notice, and please remember that National Gallery Educators take precedence, so avoid rooms where other school and adult groups are being taught.

 Pre-visit information for schools